cpsc365/cpsc365.github.io/policies.md

 * C: 70 - 80%
 * D: 60 - 70%
 * F: 0 - 60%
- > **note:** Can announce later.
-Cutoffs may be adjusted in the downward direction to improve grades.

 ### Assignment Submission Instructions:

 * Submit the PDF of your solution via Gradescope.